 THE INDUSTRY OF SCULPTURE

-To begin unpicking some of the complex relationships that make up the ‘industry of sculpture’, PSC interviewed some leading art world professionals.
-These include artists Gavin Turk and Haroon Mirza and fabricators Studio MakeCreate and London Bronze Casting.
-We also spoke with organisational directors Tara Cranswick, Sven Mündner, Anne Rawcliffe-King and Donald Smith.
-This series aims to disseminate the first-hand knowledge of our interviewees.
-We’ve distilled some of the nuggets of advice, thoughts, opinions and knowledge.
+This collection of interview snapshots examines some of the processes and practices that make up the ‘industry of sculpture’.
+It aims to disseminate the first-hand knowledge of our interviewees and reveal and contextualise what they do.
 Their stories reinforce the fact that experts aren’t born, they’re made.
-Most people work hard at acquiring knowledge enabling them to pick a position and roll with the punches.
+Most people work hard at acquiring their knowledge and skills, enabling them to carve out their unique position and roll with the punches.

-We know that many don’t like the term ‘passion’ when talking of artists, especially when it’s romanticised as an uncontrollable drive that overpowers all rational thought and practically forces one to make art, with this transcending bodily control or mental capacity.
-What, of course, this preoccupation with passion denies is the amount of labour, time and planning—the commitment as well as often less-than-ideal conditions—involved in making art.
+Using the term ‘passion’ when talking of artists is a don’t here at Pangaea Sculptors’ Centre.
+This is especially so when passion is romanticised as an uncontrollable drive that overpowers all rational thought and practically forces one to make art.
+What, of course, use of the term passion too often denies is the amount of labour, time and planning—the commitment as well as negotiating the often less-than-ideal conditions—involved in making art.

-The complexity of this industry as it hums, whirling along, with its multiple economies and ecologies, isn’t easy to understand or operate within.
-From artists to curators, fabricators, technicians and assistants; from the engineers and architects to town planners; from stone masons to tree surgeons to haulage teams and art transporters; studio providers, crate makers, conservationists and archivists: this web of interdependencies is pulled in many directions.
-It services economic regeneration and social cohesion, art for arts sake and art for investment.
-It’s these networks of experts, interns and others, with their breadth of skills, experience and labour, that make the wheels of the sculpture industry go round.
+The complexity of the industry of sculpture as it hums, whirling along, with its multiple economies and ecologies, isn’t easy to understand or operate within.
+From artists to curators, fabricators, technicians and assistants; from engineers and architects to town planners; from stone masons to tree surgeons to haulage teams and art transporters; studio providers, crate makers, conservationists and archivists: this web of interdependencies is pulled in many directions.
+It services economic regeneration and social cohesion, art for art’s sake and art for investment.
+It’s these networks of experts, interns and others, with their breadth of skills, experience and labour, that make the wheels of the sculpture industry go ‘round.

-Pangaea Sculptors’ Centre doesn’t rule out the importance of passion and desire altogether, though.
-Being an artist or working in the worlds of contemporary art demands these things.
+With this context broadly mapped, we can now explain why PSC doesn’t rule out the importance of passion altogether.
+Being an artist or working in the worlds of contemporary art demands this and more.
 Nowhere is this more obvious than in London.
 Here, graduates of some 180,000 courses in the UK related to the creative industries compete for 6000 places at any one time in the cultural sector.*

-At the same time, the squeeze on affordable artists provisions in the Capital due to rampant regeneration makes the day-to-day reality a sort of a mad-mans folly.
-It takes passion and desire—not to mention luck and economy—to keep on keeping on.
+At the same time, the squeeze on affordable artists’ provisions in the Capital due to rampant regeneration makes the day-to-day reality a sort of a mad-man’s folly.
+It takes passion and desire—not to mention luck, thrift and risk tolerance—to keep on keeping on.

-We hope to continue to build this archive of interviews as a resource that shows and tells about the often unsung labour that goes in to making the industry of sculpture tick.
+We are continuing to build this archive of interviews as a resource that shows and tells about the often-unsung labour that goes in to making the industry of sculpture tick.